Chronic, Subtle, Systemic Inflammation

 The authors believe that this data tentatively “suggests that the inflammatory state may be one of the mechanisms of the persisting behavioral alterations in patients who do not respond to treatment, corresponding to previous studies on treatment resistant depression.”

-- And all its cousins: anxiety, insomnia, depression, weak social connections and low social status, and so on.
-When I refer to “stress” here, I’m talking about any and all of them.
+28. And all of the stress cousins: anxiety, insomnia, depression, weak social connections, low social status, and so on.
+When I refer to “stress” here, I’m talking about any and all of the psychological stresses, and psychologically adjacent.

 Although “clinical studies suggest depressed patients may be more vulnerable to pain,” it’s far from proven.
 It’s not clear, and it still isn’t after this meta-analysis of 32 studies.
 The only real finding here was that there’s so much variety in the results of studies that “it depends” in a big way, on many variables.